Qihoo360/hbox/doc/submit.md

 worker-memory | amount of memory to use for the worker process(in MB), default as the configure of xlearning.worker.memory
 queue | the queue of application submitted to, default as the configure of xlearning.app.queue
 priority | the priority of application, default as the configure of xlearning.app.priority
-board-enable | whether to start the service of TensorBoard, default as the configure of xlearning.tf.board.enable
+board-enable | whether to start the service of Board, default as the configure of xlearning.tf.board.enable
-board-index | specify the index of worker which start the TensorBoard, default as the configure of xlearning.tf.board.worker.index
+board-index | specify the index of worker which start the Board, default as the configure of xlearning.tf.board.worker.index
-board-logdir | the directory save TensorBoard event log, default as the configure of xlearning.tf.board.log.dir
+board-logdir | the directory save Board event log, default as the configure of xlearning.tf.board.log.dir
-board-reloadinterval | how often the backend should load more data of event log, default as the configure of xlearning.tf.board.reload.interval
+board-reloadinterval | how often the backend should load more data of event log for tensorboard, default as the configure of xlearning.tf.board.reload.interval
-board-historydir | specify the HDFS path which the TensorBoard event log upload to, default as the configure of xlearning.tf.board.history.dir input-strategy | the strategy of the input file, default as the configure of xlearning.input.strategy
+board-historydir | specify the HDFS path which the Board event log upload to, default as the configure of xlearning.tf.board.history.dir
+board-modelpb | model proto in ONNX format for VisualDL, default as the configure of xlearning.board.modelpb
+board-cacheTimeout | memory cache timeout duration in seconds for VisualDL，default as the configure of xlearning.board.cache.timeout
+input-strategy | the strategy of the input file, default as the configure of xlearning.input.strategy
 inRenameInputFile | whether to rename the download file when input-strategy is "DOWNLOAD", default as the configure of xlearning.inputfile.rename
 stream-epoch | specify the epoch num of the input file read when input-strategy is "STREAM", default as the configure of xlearning.stream.epoch